-In a Division 2 area, an explosive atmosphere is present under abnormal conditions between one and ten hours per year.
+In a Division 2 area, an explosive atmosphere is present only under abnormal conditions.

 In a Division 1 area, explosive atmospheres will occur continuously or intermittent periodically more than ten hours per year.
 This is typically inside tanks filled with flammable liquids, and in the proximity of valves.